 If a person is injured in a premises liability case, the victim may receive compensation for economic and noneconomic damages.
 Economic damages include payment for all out of pocket expenses caused by the accident, including all medical bills, property damage, lost wages, and the loss of future income and benefits.
 Noneconomic damages compensate the victim for their pain and suffering, emotional distress, scarring, disfigurement, disability, and loss of enjoyment of life.

 In addition, the victim in a premises liability case may be entitled to additional punitive damages.
-Punitive damages go beyond economic and noneconomic damages, and are meant to punish the property owner or occupier for their actions.
-Punitive damages are allowed only if the victim can show that the owner or occupier’s reckless actions caused catastrophic injury or death, intentionally destroyed evidence of liability, or intentionally caused the accident or injuries.
-These additional damages are meant to serve as a deterrent to other premises owners and occupiers who would consider similar actions on their property.
+Punitive damages go beyond economic and noneconomic damages and are meant to punish the property owner or occupier for their actions.
+Punitive damages are allowed only if the victim can show that the owner or occupier’s reckless actions caused catastrophic injury or death, destroyed evidence of liability, or caused the accident or injury.
+These additional damages are meant to deter other premises owners and occupiers who would consider similar actions on their property.

 Call or Contact Our Office